Lewis Clarke: South Pole trek teenager breaks record

 Explorer Sir Ranulph Fiennes was full of praise, calling it a "great achievement".

-"If I had a 16 year old I'd be scared stiff of letting them do that, but that's not to take anything away from what he's achieved."'Change for life'
+"If I had a 16 year old I'd be scared stiff of letting them do that, but that's not to take anything away from what he's achieved."

 Mr Fiennes said he had not travelled along the same route, but the conditions would have been dependent on the weather, avoiding crevasses, and how good Lewis was at skiing.